iecse/OrderOfChaos_TechTatva2025/16.Hidden Multiplication/Hidden Multiplication.md

 ## Input

-- The first line contains an integer t (1 ≤ t ≤ 10^4) — the number of test cases.
+- The first line contains an integer t  — the number of test cases.

-- Each of the next t lines contains a single integer n (11 ≤ n ≤ 10^18).
+- Each of the next t lines contains a single integer n .

 ## Output
 For each test case, output: